MailTape/MailTape-v1/_posts/2016-06-26-Fatima-Yamaha.md

 track6_color: dreamy
 track7_color: rough
 ---
 <p id="introduction">This morning is sunnier than ever.
 Nights are getting shorter and parties longer.
-As he did on the last WeLoveGreen edition, [Fatima Yamaha](https://www.facebook.com/FatimaYamaha/) will bring rays of sun into your direction with his energetic and trippy selection.
+As he did on the latest WeLoveGreen festival, [Fatima Yamaha](https://www.facebook.com/FatimaYamaha/) brings rays of sun with his energetic and trippy selection.
 Enjoy a lazy sunbath on the poolside with our complementary chill selection.
-Yes darling, this time it is for real: Summer is here.</p>
+Yes darling, it is for real: Summer is here.</p>

 # Blood Type Decaf